TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 When you supply external USB power through the USB-C adapter, you can run the lamp for as long as you wish, bypassing the battery:

 * MH-CD42 charges the battery until it is full, *-and-*
-* MH-CD42 supplies the external USB power to LX-LISC which in turn powers the lamp.
+* MH-CD42 supplies the external USB power to LX-LISC which in turn powers the lamp, not drawing any energy from the battery.

 If you want to charge only, without running the lamp, use the rocker switch to temporarily turn off the lamp.